devmount/neural-network-pos-tagger/readme.md

     18/28 (64.3%) sentences correct
     172/198 (86.9%) words correct

+ Make sure that the `settings.py` is configured with the same values that were used to train the model, otherwise the evaluation cannot load the pretrained model.

 ### Reset

-To reset the tagger and delete all previously created files call the `tagger.py` script with the `--reset` flag and confirm with 'Yes':
+To reset the tagger and delete all previously created files call the `tagger.py` script with the `--reset` flag and confirm with 'Yes' (or <kbd>Enter</kbd>):

     $ python tagger.py --reset
     Really delete all training data and log files?
 [Yes/no]